 During my bookselling career, many crafting trends — both for kids and grown-ups — came and went.
 There was Rainbow Loom.
 There was (and still is, and always shall be) all things LEGO-related.
 There was the brief moment t-shirt art was cool again, and stacks of clay jewelry books to be returned.
-But a few crafting books had staying power, and a few were personal favorites even if no one wanted them anymore.
+But a few arts and crafts books had staying power, and a few were personal favorites even if no one wanted them anymore.
 Dagnebit, I was going to try to sell them anyway!
-So it is with great pleasure that I inflict upon you, I MEAN, recommend to you the below books, starting from the littlest crafters and working our way up in skill level (and, occasionally, irony).
+So it is with great pleasure that I inflict upon you, I MEAN, recommend to you the below arts and crafts books, starting from the littlest crafters and working our way up in skill level (and, occasionally, irony).

 Not a Box by Antoinette Portis

 “What!” you say, “This is not a crafting book!”
 And I say to you, it is not a crafting book in the same way that that is not a box.
 This wonderful board book takes the simplest of objects, combines it with the simplest of artistic styles, and asks you to reimagine your whole world.
 If you want to encourage imagination and fun in kids (and what else is crafting for?), this book is a must-have.

 Ed Emberley’s Complete Funprint Drawing Book by Ed Emberley